epi155/recfm-scala/recfm-scala-addon/README.md

 : List of configuration files (required).

 `doc` or property `maven.recfm.doc`
-: Indicates whether or not to generate the javadoc documentation on setters and getters, default is **`false`**.
+: Indicates whether or not to generate the scaladoc documentation on setters and getters, default is **`false`**.

 `align` or property `maven.recfm.align`
 : Indicates the minimum alignment of numeric fields when numeric representation is required.
 The Default value is **4**,